Timothy Well: Southern Rockers/Well Dunn

 Smith gained his first championship success while competing for Pacific Northwest Wrestling (PNW).
 He formed a tag team with Steve Doll, who was competing as one-half of the Southern Rockers with Scott Peterson.
 Smith, competing as Rex King, replaced Peterson.
 The new Southern Rockers won the NWA Pacific Northwest Heavyweight Championship four times from 1989 to 1990.
 King also has success as a singles wrestler, as he won the NWA Pacific Northwest Heavyweight Championship by defeating Scotty The Body, and NWA Pacific Northwest Television Championship during this period.

 King and Doll left PNW in February 1990 to compete for the United States Wrestling Association (USWA).
-They held the USWA World Tag Team Championship three times together before Dunn returned to PNW.
+They held the USWA World Tag Team Championship three times together before Doll returned to PNW.
 King remained in USWA, took on a new partner, Joey Maggs, and won the title belts for a fourth time.
 He then moved to Puerto Rico to compete for the World Wrestling Council (WWC).
 Teaming with Ricky Santana, he won the WWC World Tag Team Championship twice.
 Doll then joined King in Puerto Rico, and they won the tag team title together on June 24, 1992.
 After vacating the title due to a controversial match, King replaced Doll with Ray González to win the championship for a fourth time.

 King and Doll were not apart for long, however, as they returned to the USWA and won the tag team titles for the fourth time as a team and King's fifth time altogether.
 In 1993, they joined the World Wrestling Federation, where the WWF renamed the team: Smith became known as Timothy Well, and Doll became Steven Dunn; together, the team was known as Well Dunn.
 Their ring attire led wrestling author RD Reynolds to state that the team was "proof positive that bow ties and thongs do not match".
 Well Dunn competed against such teams as The Smoking Gunns and Men on a Mission.
 Shortly after their debut, however, Well sustained an injury and the team left the WWF.

 Well Dunn returned to the WWF in 1994 and continued facing the promotions top teams, including The Headshrinkers, who held the WWF Tag Team Championship.
 When the title was vacated later that year, Well Dunn entered a tournament to determine the new champions.
 They were eliminated in the first round by Bob Holly and the 1-2-3 Kid, however.
 The team's biggest feud in the WWF was with The Bushwhackers.
 Matches between the teams were featured on the company's primary television show, Monday Night Raw, as well as a compilation video released by the WWF.